avidml/website/exampleSite/content/blog/2023-in-review.md

 - We'll organize a number of public events to build awareness on AI risk management and standard setting approaches.
 - On the technical front, we will announce integrations with a number of developer tools, and continue to enrich our database with curated and contributed vulnerability reports.

 In short, this is going to be a busy year, and we can't wait to get started.
-Keep an eye out for more details in our social channels during the next few weeks!
+Keep an eye out for more details in our social channels during the next weeks!

 ---

-## How you can Support Us
+## How you can Help Us

 You can support and accelerate our activities by donating to ARVA through [Open Collective](https://opencollective.com/arva).
-All contributions will be made public, and will go towards event logistics, membership fees, and project-specific support to our researchers and engineers.
+All contributions will be made public (anonymized if you prefer), and will go towards event logistics, membership fees, and project-specific support to our researchers and engineers.

 If you are passionate about limiting the downsides of AI, join our Discord or drop an email to get in touch!
 On social media, consider giving us a follow on [LinkedIn](https://www.linkedin.com/company/82830184) and [Twitter](https://twitter.com/AvidMldb).